 The past may hold wisdom, but utopian dreams are traitors to it.
 “The door is round, and open,” says Rumi, the 13th Century Persian poet, “Don’t go back to sleep.”

-If one bold speech alone could dismantle the negative power now seeking to destroy our democracy, it might possibly be this one, Bishop Spong’s last public lecture, pointing to something universal, existing both deeply within and beyond our religious dogmas. (after page loads, click again if needed.)
+If one bold speech alone could dismantle the negative power now seeking to destroy our democracy, it might possibly be this one, Bishop Spong’s last public lecture, pointing to something universal, existing both deeply within and beyond religions. (after page loads, click again if needed.)

 Russian author and Soviet dissident Aleksandr Solzhenitsyn wrote, “The line between good and evil runs not through states, nor between classes, nor between political parties either — but right through every human heart.”

 To esteemed guardians and ancestors: rest in peace.
-Lincoln’s “better angels” are still at work, informed by their faith while not driven to oppress by religion.
-Love is stirring in the hearts of true leaders in your America, still free: Remind us to join them.
+Lincoln’s “better angels,” though today they seem few, are still at work, informed by faith while not driven to oppress by dogmas.
+Humility still stirs in the hearts of true leaders in your America still free: remind us to join them.

 NEVER FORGET